perdomopatrick/EtchASketch/README.md

 - As a user, I want to be able to draw on my canvas
 - As a user, I want to be able to see my canvas as I draw
 - As a user, I want to be able to reset/shake my canvas
+- As a user, I want to be able to having the option to save my gallery
+- As a user, I want to be able to having the option to load my gallery